Mary Ellinor Lucy Archer: Contribution to the library sector

-Death
+Death and memorialisation

-Retiring 17 December 1954 she continued botanical studies, painting, walking, and supporting Save the Children Fund by collecting and selling books.
-Ellinor died at Toorak, Melbourne on 3 May 1979.
+After retiring on 17 December 1954, Archer continued botanical studies, painting, walking, and supporting Save the Children Fund by collecting and selling books.
+She was made a Member of the Order of the British Empire in 1956 for her "unique contribution to the development of scientific libraries in Australia."
+She died at Toorak, Melbourne on 3 May 1979.

-Memorials

 The Ellinor Archer Pioneer Award is one of the Australian Library and Information Association's highest awards, and is presented to a person or institution pioneering new areas of library and information science (one-off product, new service or program or development of an existing service), incorporating a future-oriented approach.

-On November 12th, 2022, Archer was memorialised with a Google Doodle to celebrate her lifetime achievements.
+On 12 November 2022, Archer was memorialised with a Google Doodle to celebrate her lifetime achievements.
+A meeting room at the CSIRO's Clayton campus is named after her.